 Next to Pena Palace, the National Palace of Sintra is the most frequently visited site in town.
 Thus, you should absolutely get your tickets online in advance.

 Good news: the last stop on this Sintra day trip is only 15 minutes away from the National Palace!
 Simply exit the palace and head southwest on the main road (N375).
 Follow the road as it curves north, and you’ll eventually see the ticket entrance for Quinta da Regaleira.

 The queue to enter depends heavily on the day of the week and time of year.
-Because it’s so late in the day, you shouldn’t have any trouble buying a same-day ticket on a weekday in the off season.
+Because it’s so late in the day, you probably won’t have any trouble buying a same-day ticket on a weekday in the off season.
 When we arrived around 3pm, we only waited in line for about 5 minutes.

 4-5pm: Explore Quinta da Regaleira

 If you’re a fan of Indiana Jones, Uncharted, or Tomb Raider, you’ll love Quinta da Regaleira.
 Exploring the grounds made me feel like a modern day adventurer.

 There are overgrown gardens, Gothic buildings rising from the trees, damp caves, and even a spooky well that spirals deep into the ground.
 I half-expected to see Lara Croft or Nathan Drake sneaking around the place…

 Although Quinta da Regaleira looks like a mystical old ruin, it was actually designed in the 1900s.
 When you combine this with Pena Palace and the Castle of the Moors, you can see why I compare Sintra to a theme park!